IIIF/cookbook-recipes/recipe/0015-start/index.md

 ## Example

 This example shows a Manifest with a single Canvas that lasts for 1801.055 seconds.
 It has a single video file (30-minute-clock.mp4) which is associated with it.
-The `start` property specifies a start point of 120.5 seconds into the playback.
+The `start` property specifies a start point of 120.5 seconds into the playback. *Note: The `start` property for time-based objects is not yet supported in viewers.*

 {% include manifest_links.html viewers="UV" manifest="manifest.json" %}